lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # SCHC overview

-SCHC can be characterized as an adaptation layer between IPv6 and the underlying LPWAN technology.
+SCHC can be characterized as an adaptation layer between an upper layer (typically, IPv6) and an underlying layer (typically, an LPWAN technology).
 SCHC comprises two sublayers (i.e. the Compression sublayer and the Fragmentation sublayer), as shown in {{Fig-IntroLayers}}.

 ~~~~